FluxML/Optimisers.jl/README.md

 model2 = re(2 .* vector)
 ```

-[The documentation](https://fluxml.ai/Optimisers.jl/dev/) explains in more detail,
+[The documentation](https://fluxml.ai/Optimisers.jl/dev/) explains usage in more detail,
-describes all the optimsation rules, and shows how to define new ones.
+describes all the optimization rules, and shows how to define new ones.